clayrisser/use-state-cache/README.md

 > react hook to cache state

-I built this hook to cache and hydrate state based on the same amazing `setState` api so familiar to react developers.
+I built this hook to cache and hydrate state based on the same amazing `setState` api.

 Please ★ this repo if you found it useful ★ ★ ★